 top of page

 Your dog will eventually be required to go off leash with us in order to stay in our program.
 The ability to be off leash is one of our greatest screeners.
-The well behaved and well balanced dogs you want around your own can be off leash, so, the ones that can't do it are asked to find alternative care.
-But don't worry, it's very very rare that a client would start a puppy with us and then not hit that mark.
+The well behaved and well balanced dogs you want around your own can be off leash, and ones that can't do it are asked to find alternative care.
+But don't worry, it's still quite rare that a client would start a puppy with us, work hard, and then not hit that mark.
 What's important is simply to understand that we have to hit it together.
 We cannot be tasked with all the training of the behaviors that are important for our program, like recall.
 In fact, we are not going to be successful if we're the ones that build the base of any behavior.
-Behaviors should be learned initially in a much less distracting and more controlled environment.
-Our environment is best for bulletproofing behaviors.
+In proper dog training, behaviors should be learned initially in a much less distracting and more controlled environment.
+Our environment is best for bulletproofing behaviors that are built elsewhere.
 If we get the steady foundation from you, we build upon it and will make it rock solid.

 All important behaviors and links to videos are listed on our Blog spot, which is a great reference for you in raising your dog.
 Sometimes I get frequently asked questions and I write a blog post to answer them as well.
 Feel free to send any in.